rusticlion/Manastorm/manastorm_codebase_dump.md

                         print("[COMPILER DEBUG] No onBlock handler in params") end

-                    -- Create a CREATE_SHIELD event
-                    local shieldEvent = {
-                        type = "CREATE_SHIELD",
-                        source = "caster",
-                        target = "self", -- Use "self" to be consistent with Keywords.block targetType slotIndex = spellSlot,
-                        defenseType = "barrier",
-                        blocksAttackTypes = {"projectile"},
-                        reflect = false,
-                        onBlock = params.onBlock -- Include onBlock directly from params
-                    }

-                    -- Debug the onBlock in the shield event if shieldEvent.onBlock then
-                        print("[COMPILER DEBUG] Added onBlock to CREATE_SHIELD event") else
-                        print("[COMPILER DEBUG] No onBlock added to CREATE_SHIELD event") end
+                    -- NOTE: We no longer create a CREATE_SHIELD event here -- The Keywords.block.execute function already creates this event -- Creating it here would cause a duplicate event

-                    -- Safely add shield parameters if available if behaviorResults and behaviorResults.shieldParams then
+                    -- Debug info about shield parameters if available if behaviorResults and behaviorResults.shieldParams then
-                        shieldEvent.defenseType = behaviorResults.shieldParams.defenseType or "barrier"
+                        local defenseType = behaviorResults.shieldParams.defenseType or "barrier"
-                        shieldEvent.blocksAttackTypes = behaviorResults.shieldParams.blocksAttackTypes or {"projectile"}
-                        shieldEvent.reflect = behaviorResults.shieldParams.reflect or false

-                        -- Also add onBlock from shieldParams if available and not already set if behaviorResults.shieldParams.onBlock and not shieldEvent.onBlock then
-                            shieldEvent.onBlock = behaviorResults.shieldParams.onBlock
-                            print("[COMPILER DEBUG] Added onBlock from shieldParams to CREATE_SHIELD event") end
+                        print("[COMPILER DEBUG] Shield type: " .. defenseType)
                     end

-                    table.insert(events, shieldEvent)
                 end
             end
         end